Autodesk’s Announces “Indie” License for 3DS Max & Maya

 Much like when the telecom companies offer a new channel in select areas to see how to roll it out, this is similar.
 The phrase “I want my MTV!” came from when MTV was not available to everyone.
 They put ads out telling people to call their cable provider & tell them “I want my MTV.”
 So call your resellers, direct sales, & yes even the product team & say “I want my Max Indie!”

 So before you go on expecting this pricing to last forever realize it could end at any time.
 It’s hard to imagine Autodesk being able to roll back such a program without facing public backlash though.
-The revenue-based licensing for smaller studios has been popularized by 3D software giants such as Unity3D and Unreal Engine in recent years.
+In recent years, 3D software giants such as Unity3D and Unreal Engine have popularized revenue-based licensing for smaller studios.

 Where to Sign Up